basecamp/omakub/README.md

 ## Known Issues

-- you cannot run `omakasebluefin` from within the toolbox (since we do not set up bash)
+- you cannot run `omakaseblue` from within the toolbox (since we do not set up bash)
 - uninstall and update paths are not well tested (e.g., we know uninstall does NOT uninstall everything we installed)

 ## License